 Conferences

-Educational sessions take place in an in person format and are in accordance with hospital room occupancy policies.
+Educational sessions take place in-person.
 We provide a virtual option for residents on outside rotations and electives.

 Pediatrics Grand Rounds provides cutting edge information on a wide variety of pediatric topics and is directed toward faculty, residents, community pediatricians, and hospital staff.
 In addition to our extensive pediatric subspecialty and surgical faculty, presenters include both local and national speakers.
 Once monthly multidisciplinary case conference is an interactive panel discussion amongst residents and faculty where a particularly challenging case of patient morbidity or mortality is reviewed.
 This lecture series is presented via Microsoft Teams.

-All residents in the program are divided into learning cohorts of 15-16 residents, determined by their "Y" week in the X+Y schedule.
-Cohorts are composed of PGY1, PGY2 and PGY3 residents who learn together throughout the academic year in two small group academic half days.
+All residents in the program are divided into learning cohorts of approximately 16-20 residents determined by their "Y" week in the X+Y schedule.
+Cohorts are composed of residents of all levels who learn together throughout the academic year in two small group academic half days.

 Outpatient AHD